 It will be expected that the local organizers do everything possible to raise enough funds to support students and postdocs and, if possible, a few of their beginning faculty colleagues.

-This brings to my final thought of re-establishing the "Boron Science Pioneer Award" that can be presented to one person at a time in recognition of his/her life-time achievements with outstanding international visibility/fame during the banquet at the biennial BORAM event.
-In order to make it a monetary award, I will do everything possible to raise enough funds from all available resources, and for that I need your help, advise and suggestion.
+This brings to my final thought of re‐establishing the "Boron Science Pioneer Award" that can be presented to one person at a time in recognition of his/her lifetime achievements with outstanding international visibility/fame during the banquet at the biennial BORAM event.
+In order to make it a monetary award, I will do everything possible to raise enough funds from all available resources; for that, I need your help, advice and suggestions.

 Please join us with your students, postdoctoral research associates and faculty colleagues.